 When should you choose an Employer of Record?[toc=When to Choose EOR]

 Now that we’ve explored when setting up your own entity is a smart move, now let’s look at the situations where an Employer of Record (EOR) is the best fit.
-In our experience managing remote teams and supporting global businesses, we’ve seen EOR services shine when speed, flexibility, and compliance are top priorities.
+From our experience with global businesses, choosing an employer of record vs own entity is all about speed, compliance, and flexibility.
+If you need to hire international employees in days, need quick market entry, or run short-term projects without setting up a local entity, an EOR is your go-to solution.

 Here’s when choosing an EOR service is usually the best choice: